 3. Telling Stories with Contrast

 Messaging is about telling your company’s story in a way that attracts prospects to your doors and turns them into customers.
 The challenge is that, if you’re like most companies, you tell your story in a way that doesn’t differentiate you much, if at all.
-But to create a powerful perception of value, you need to tell both the “before” story and the “after” story – you need to tell customer stories with contrast.
+But to create a powerful perception of value, you need to tell both the “before” story and the “after” story – you need to tell customer stories with contrast, which research from Corporate Visions shows can give you a statistically significant boost in many of the most important areas of buyer intent.
 When you tell customer stories, don’t be afraid to link data with emotion.
 Often the best way to do that is to talk about the people who were affected by the challenging environment they were working in.
 Then talk about how their lives became better, easier, more fun, or less stressful after using your solution.

 4. Making the Customer the Hero